Creating Value for Colombia

 Supporting Economic Development in Rural Areas

-The Project to Strengthen the Competitiveness of Rural Associative Enterprises, or PROCOMPITE, is a unique initiative supported by a partnership between Gran Tierra, the Government of Canada and a Canadian NGO, the International Development Cooperation Society (SOCODEVI).
-The objective of this multi-year project is to promote sustainable economic growth in Colombian rural areas by strengthening the productive and entrepreneurial abilities of more than 6,000 agricultural producers, both men and women, representing 3,000 families.
-PROCOMPITE focuses on providing technical agro-economic assistance to family-owned companies as well as administrative and commercial strengthening.
+The Project to Strengthen the Competitiveness of Rural Associative Enterprises, or PROCOMPITE, is a unique initiative supported by a partnership between Gran Tierra, the Government of Canada and a Canadian NGO, the International Development Cooperation Society (SOCODEVI) that finalized in 2019.
+The objective of this multi-year project has been to promote sustainable economic growth in Colombian rural areas by strengthening the productive and entrepreneurial abilities of more than 6,000 agricultural producers, both men and women, representing 3,000 families.
+PROCOMPITE focused on providing technical agro-economic assistance to family-owned companies as well as administrative and commercial strengthening.

 Training and Infrastructure Investments Increase Farmer Productivity and Income

-The PROCOMPITE project also focuses on helping the farmers improve the marketing of their crops by forming an association.
-The Villagarzón Cacao Growers Association now has 44 members from different municipalities from around Villagarzón and Puerto Guzman.
+The PROCOMPITE project also focused on helping farmers improve the marketing of their crops by forming an association.
+The Villagarzón Cacao Growers Association now has 64 members from different municipalities from around Villagarzón and Puerto Guzman.
 The project also led to the construction of a commercialization center where the farmers can sell their crops.

 Modernizing Ranching and Product Marketing

 Another PROCOMPITE project supported by GTE involves cattle farmers in Villagarzón and surrounding areas.
-There are about 450 cattle growers in the area, 270 of whom are members of the Villagarzón Cattle Association, and 80 of whom participate in the PROCOMPITE program.
+There are about 450 cattle farmers in the area, 252 of whom are members of the Villagarzón Cattle Association, and 121 of whom participated in the PROCOMPITE program.

-The project has two goals: helping ranchers raise cattle more efficiently and helping them develop and bring to market alternative products that can increase their profitability.
-This training includes branding, cost analysis and financial accounting as well as new methods of cattle ranching.
+The project reached two goals: helped ranchers raise cattle more efficiently and helped them develop and bring to market alternative products that can increase their profitability.
+This training included branding, cost analysis and financial accounting as well as new methods of cattle ranching.
 Modern techniques include live fences, better soil use, and paddock division.